rkapl123/DBAddin/docs/README.md

 *   `localUpdateFolder`: For updating the DB Add-in Version, you can provide an alternative folder, where the deploy script and the files are maintained for other users.
 *   `localUpdateMessage`: For the alternative folder update, you can also provide an alternative message to display.
 *   `maxNumberMassChange`: Threshold of Number of changes in CUDFlag DBMappers to issue a warning.
+*   `NonUserModifiableSettings`: (only functional in central settings) space separated list of settings that are not overridable by user settings (eg "DMLStatementsAllowed charBeforeDBnameConfigDoc ").
 *   `pivotTableCmdTextToSet`: minimum command text for new database pivot tables that should be sufficient for the database engine. defaults to: "select 1"
 *   `repairLegacyFunctionsAutoOpen`: Set this to False if legacy DB Add-in functions should not be checked/repaired on auto open of workbooks.
 *   `shortCutRefreshData`: Set this to override the default value of the refreshData context button and avoid conflicts with other add-ins.
 For syntax see [https://msdn.microsoft.com/en-us/library/office/ff197461.aspx](https://msdn.microsoft.com/en-us/library/office/ff197461.aspx).